joomcode/e2ed/README.md

 `E2ED_REPORT_NAME`: the name of HTML report (without extension `.html`).
 This name is used as the title of the report page, and as the name of the file to save the report.

-`E2ED_HIDE_LOGS`: hides detailed logs of test runs if this variable is not empty.

 `E2ED_IS_DOCKER_RUN`: when run in docker the `e2ed` sets this variable to `"true"`.

 `E2ED_IS_LOCAL_RUN`: when run local the `e2ed` sets this variable to `"true"`.